Feng Bao

-Feng Bao (Note: Feng Bao used the courtesy name Yongting (永亭 (Yǒngtíng)) and the art name Shuanglin (雙林 (Shuānglín))) was a Chinese eunuch who served as the highest-ranking eunuch at the court of the Wanli Emperor of the Ming dynasty from 1567 to 1583.
-He was one of the three most influential figures in the administration of the empire during the first decade of the Wanli Emperor's reign, along with Grand Secretary Zhang Juzheng and Empress Dowager Li.
+Feng Bao (Note: Feng Bao used the courtesy name Yongting and the art name Shuanglin.) was a Chinese eunuch, the highest-ranking during the minority of the Ming emperor Wanli.
+He was one of the three most influential figures in the administration of the empire during the first decade of the Emperor's reign, along with Grand Secretary Zhang Juzheng and Empress Dowager Li.
 Feng was known for his education and competence as a statesman.
-After Zhang's death in 1582, he lost the Emperor's support and was demoted to a lower position in Nanjing in early 1583.
+After Zhang's death in 1582, he lost the emperor's support and was demoted to a lower position in Nanjing in early 1583.

 Biography

-Feng Bao was from Shenzhou, a city in northern China's Hebei province.
+Feng Bao was born during the Ming dynasty in Shenzhou in northern China's Hebei province.
 As a child, he attended the Neishutang, a school for eunuchs located within the Forbidden City.
 There, he received instruction from scholars of the Hanlin Academy.
 He had a passion for literature, was skilled in playing the flute, and excelled in calligraphy.